andrewocepa/Ocepa-AI-Tutor/docs/app-mvp-roadmap.md

 -   ✅ **Responsive UI:** The layout correctly adapts to different screen sizes, with a collapsible sidebar on mobile.
 -   ✅ **Loading State:** A visual indicator shows when the AI is processing a request.
 -   ✅ **AI Persona Adherence:** The AI successfully follows the detailed instructions in the system prompt to tailor its responses.
+-   ✅ **Markdown Rendering:** AI responses are parsed as Markdown, correctly displaying lists, bold/italic text, and other rich formatting.
--   ✅ **Secure API Key Handling:** The app is deployed with a serverless function that acts as a secure proxy, preventing the Gemini API key from being exposed in the frontend code.
+-   ✅ **Secure & Deployed:** The app is successfully deployed on Netlify.
+The Gemini API key is fully protected by a serverless function proxy.

 ---